Alex rallies for 3-0 start

 At one point in the third quarter, when the Tigers were sprinting back from a 25-18 deficit, VanBlair outscored the Patriots 13-8.
 Alexandria scored 29 points in that third quarter for a 47-40 advantage.

-Jay County was harassed into nine turnovers in the quarter, nearly matching the 10 it has the entire first half.
-The Tigers further pushed the advantage to 50-40 in the early moments of the fourth quarter and the Patriots never got closer than seven the rest of the way.
+Jay County was harassed into nine turnovers in the quarter, nearly matching the 10 it had the entire first half.
+The Tigers further pushed the advantage to 50-40 in the early moments of the fourth quarter, and the Patriots never got closer than seven the rest of the way.

 VanBlair scored 31 points, 23 of those in the second half.
 She hit all six of her free throws in the final stanza, most coming in a period where the Patriots were fouling every time the Tigers had the ball.
 Her teammates missed nine free throws in that period.

-“I don’t know what it is,” said Warren of the free throws woes that nearly caused the team to lose the previous game against Delta.
+“I don’t know what it is,” said Warren of the free throw woes that nearly caused the team to lose the previous game against Delta.
 “It’s a mindset.
-We try to simulate the pressure in practice but it’s a hard thing to do.”
+We try to simulate the pressure in practice, but it’s a hard thing to do.”

 But there was also that diminutive sophomore Stansberry.
-She seemed unbothered by the fact that her generous program listing of 5-foot-4 left her six or seven inches shorter than most of her opponents.
+She seemed unbothered by the fact her generous program listing of 5-foot-4 left her 6 or 7 inches shorter than most of her opponents.
 She led the team in rebounds with eight and in courage as she picked her way through the tall timber to keep the offense in high gear.

 “In the second half, Jada just went out and played basketball,” said Warren.
 “That’s what we were always trying to get her to do.
 She was a difference maker tonight.”